MishaOpstal/BiggerSprayMod/README.md

 - When joining a server, the mod automatically synchronizes with the host's settings
 - Sprays are compressed before sending to reduce network traffic
-- Extremely large images (>5MB) may not be sent over the network
+- Extremely large images (>5MB) may not be sent over the fallback network (If tmpfiles cannot be reached etc.)

 ## Compatibility